dCVV2Could Dynamic CVV Codes be the Solution for Card Fraud?

 New technologies may present new challenges.
 Make sure you’re ready.REQUEST A DEMO

-Of course, an app-based solution like this may add an additional step in the transaction process, which could make some merchants unhappy.
+An app-based solution may add an additional step in the transaction process, which could make some merchants unhappy.
 Introducing more friction into the transaction has the potential to cause an uptick in order abandonment.
-The benefits of significantly reducing criminal fraud, however, should more than offset any potential losses.

 Reduced Fraud